 Our computer systems, as well as those of our CROs and other contractors and consultants, are vulnerable to damage from computer viruses, unauthorized access, natural disasters, terrorism, war and telecommunication and electrical failures.
 If such an event were to occur and cause interruptions in our operations, it could result in a material disruption of our development programs.
 For example, the loss of preclinical or clinical trial data from completed, ongoing or planned trials could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
 To the extent that any disruption or security breach were to result in a loss of or damage to our data or applications, or inappropriate disclosure of personal, confidential or proprietary information, we could incur liability and the further development of THIO or any other product candidate could be delayed.

-Risks Relating to Our Initial Public Offering and Ownership of Our Common Stock
+Risks Relating to Our Common Stock

-There is no existing market for our common stock and an active, liquid trading market for our common stock may not develop.
+An active, liquid trading market for our common stock may not develop.